mvle/eurosys2021_PEF_OpenPOWER/README.md

 - source shrc
 - runcpu --config=<config file name> --reportable intrate
 - runcpu --config=<config file name> --reportable intspeed

 NOTE: Need sufficient memory in the VM (e.g., 22GB) for the intspeed benchmark, (631.deepsjeng\_s application) will fail to run correctly.
 Fails to allocate enough space for its hashtable.

 Installing SPEC CPU2017
 - Run req-install.sh to prepare VM for SPEC CPU2017 installation
 - Install SPEC CPU2017 ver 1.1.0

 NOTE: Installation of tools need to use default location (src root folder -- just hit enter), changing the default location cause failure
 - Copy speccpu2017.cfg into config folder

 NOTE: SPEC CPU2017 is not open source.
 A licensed version is provided for committee evaluators on the designated machines.

-## OPTIONAL:
-To use your own SVM image, see fed32-enc-svm.swiotlb256.22GB.xml for example of KVM VM specification to use.